Forced into an early save from Shaun Maloney which he dealt with well, and was unable to do anything about Boyce's inventive goal.

 Despite the home side enjoying the lion's share of possession, Al-Habsi's goal went largely untested until the second half.
 Things soon changed, however, and the shot-stopper may feel he could have done more to prevent Hernandez's opener.

-Was sloppy when losing out to Routledge in the first half and fortunate not to see Swansea capitalize, and could have done better to prevent Michu doubling the hosts lead.
+Was sloppy when losing out to Routledge in the first half and fortunate not to see Swansea capitalise, and could have done better to prevent Michu doubling the hosts lead.
 Gave his side a lifeline with a great back heel however.

-A difficult afternoon for the left back, who was often beaten by Routledge and Rangel down the flank or forced into rash clearances.
+A difficult afternoon for the left-back, who was often beaten by Routledge and Rangel down the flank or forced into rash clearances.

 Will be massively disappointed to have been beaten so easily by Routledge for Swansea's opener.

 Can cut a frustrating figure but often looked threatening down the left-hand flank.
-Failed to capitalize on a perfectly-weighted through ball from Maloney when in on goal but made up for his sloppiness with a key interception to prevent De Guzman taking a first-half lead.
+Failed to capitalise on a perfectly-weighted through ball from Maloney when in on goal but made up for his sloppiness with a key interception to prevent De Guzman taking a first-half lead.